-The Commonwealth Fraud Prevention Centre and Australian Federal Police have also produced a range of factsheets, toolkits and reports to help Commonwealth entities safeguard measures against fraud.
+The Commonwealth Fraud Prevention Centre and Australian Federal Police have also produced a range of factsheets, toolkits and reports to help the Australian Government safeguard measures against fraud.
 These include:

 - a factsheet on Fraud Control in COVID-19 Emergency and Crisis Management

 - a COVID-19 Counter Fraud Measures Toolkit

 Contact us if you work in a Commonwealth entity and would like further information about these resources.